nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

   </tr>
 </table>

 This field is used to contain the units relating to the quantity.
-For example 'tablet(s)', 'capsule(s)' or 'dose(s)'.
+For example, 'tablet(s)', 'capsule(s)' or 'dose(s)'.

 It may also be a textual representation of quantity.
 Only to be used in this way if there is no numerical value.